-Within a close-knit social group, recognizing an individual as a unique identity and associating and retrieving individual-specific information during social interactions are a fundamental ability for living as a member of the group.
-Although individual recognition has been reported in many different species including rodents, its neural underpinnings remain unclear.
+Within a close-knit social group, recognizing an individual as a unique identity and associating and retrieving individual-specific information during social interactions are fundamental abilities for living as a member of the group.
+Although individual recognition has been reported in many different species, including rodents, its neural underpinnings remain unclear.

-My lab has been developing simplified and precisely controlled individual discrimination paradigms in which subject mice distinguish between individual mice belonging to the same social category.
-Together with quantitative behavioral measures, we use multiple state-of-art techniques including two-photon calcium imaging, miniscope imaging, and Neuropixels recordings to reveal neural mechanisms of social recognition.
+We have been developing simplified and precisely controlled individual discrimination paradigms in which subject mice distinguish between stimulus mice based on their individually-unique characteristics.
+Together with quantitative behavioral measures, we use multiple state-of-art techniques, including two-photon calcium imaging, miniscope imaging, and Neuropixels recordings, to reveal neural mechanisms of social recognition.

 Monitoring neuronal activity using a two-photon microscope during individual discrimination